Books that Scale: Main Street Millionaire by Codie Sanchez

 How the Writing Earned Its Space

-In one of the earliest drafts I read, the book got good when Codie started talking about Lisa Sutton.
+There's a moment in an early draft where Codie starts talking about Lisa Sutton, and the book just comes alive.
 Tiny, five foot four, former Miss Nevada in sky-high Louis Vuittons, clacking around her dusty mailbox store that prints cash flow.
 When you meet that character, you can see her.
-The chapter became exceptional.
-I told Codie if we can make more of the book feel like that, it'll be a fantastic book.
+That chapter became the standard for the rest of the book, and Codie knew it.
+Once she found that gear, she brought the same energy to every chapter that followed.

 The details matter in a different way too.
 Codie was nervous about sophisticated readers in private equity and hedge funds poking holes in the financials.
 She went back through every number, built spreadsheets, double-checked terminology.
 Net income versus net profit matters when millions of followers will find every error.

 The cover alone went through 30 versions across three designers before we landed on Pete Garceau's design.
 Gold foil, high-quality paper, custom graphics throughout the book.
-We had 150 to 200 versions of those graphics alone.
-Some of the designers hid easter eggs in theirs.
+We had 150 to 200 versions of those graphics alone, and some of the designers hid easter eggs in theirs.
 A diamond, a little plant figure.
 Details you'd only catch if you were paying attention.
-Because when you're writing about boring businesses, you need the book itself to be anything but boring.
+When you're writing about boring businesses, you need the book itself to be anything but boring.
 That extends to the structure too.
 Every chapter had to earn its place.

 After enough time with the material, you can't tell if it's good anymore.